An Exponential Separation Between Quantum and Quantum-Inspired Classical Algorithms for Linear Systems: Introduction

 Observe that the complexity of the best quantum algorithm~\eqref{eq:q} for this setting of $s, \kappa$ and $\eps$ is just $\ln(n)\ln \ln n$, hence the claimed exponential separation.
 Furthermore, the matrix $M$ is extremely sparse, with only $s=3$ non-zeroes per row and column, and the vector $y$ in the linear system $Mx=y$ is simply the first standard unit vector $e_1$.
+Finally, the lower bound holds even for a constant precision $\eps$.

 Let us also remark that our lower bound also holds in the well-studied \emph{sparse access model}, see e.g.~\cite{blockencoding,sparse2}.
 In the sparse access model, we can query for the $i$'th non-zero of any row or column of $M$ and all rows and columns have at most $s$ non-zeros.